jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

            with self.assertRaises(TypeError):
                {a_dictionary: "BOOM"}

-all tests pass and we now know that we can create dictionaries with the following `data structures <./DATA_STRUCTURES.rst>`_ as keys
+all tests pass and I now know that I can create dictionaries with the following `data structures <./DATA_STRUCTURES.rst>`_ as keys

 * strings